Treating IBS With a Whole-foods Plant-based Vegan Diet

 I hope writing this is helpful to others.
 I don’t talk about my bowel health in everyday situations.
 But, if I don’t tell my story, people won’t know about the incredible digestive benefits of a whole foods plant-based vegan diet and how you can be a vegan and control your IBS.

-I am adding more low-FODMAP vegan recipes to this site to help people who are still struggling with IBS symptoms on a vegan diet.
+I’ll add more low-FODMAP vegan recipes to this site to help people who are struggling with IBS symptoms on a vegan diet.
 You can find my low-FODMAP recipes from the sidebar on the recipes page, click on the Low FODMAP tag.

 I’m hoping my veganenvy.com website and materials will reach people who get stomach aches, bloating, diarrhea, painful cramps and acid indigestion.
 I hope people will use my experiences and information to decide to shift to plant based eating too, so they can feel better.